Jason Wilkinson, Dr. Utsav Thapa

 PFAS environmental investigations: how to decide on PFAS analysis and/or analytes

-Site-level environmental investigations are increasingly encountering per- and polyfluoroalkyl substances (PFAS) impacts.
+Site-level environmental investigations are increasingly encountering the need to sample for per- and polyfluoroalkyl substances (PFAS).
 This article describes the different PFAS laboratory methods available in the US and their limitations, and considerations when selecting analytical methods.

 PFAS present unique challenges when investigating their presence in the environment (soil, groundwater, surface water, etc.).